RichardCheung1/RichardCheung1.github.io/_posts/2016-05-05-pro-microp.md

 description:
 img: STM32F4-DISCOVERY_Board.jpg
 ---
-* Contributed in developing an Android application to display accelerometer and temperature values.
+* Developed an Android application displaying accelerometer and temperature values
 * Configured SPI to communicate with Android device using BLE